carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

   "Amount": 1500
 }
 ```

 2. 400 Bad Request - If there is an error reading the claims file, it returns a 400 Bad Request response.

 ```json
 Invalid Id claim data provided.
 ```

 3. 404 Not Found - If the claim is not found, it returns a 404 Not Found response.

 ```
 Claim with ID 15 not found.
 ```

 4. 404 Not Found - If the mock data is missing

 ```
 Claims data set not found.
 Check if claim.json exist
 ```

 #### SummarizeClaims:

 This endpoint provides a summary of all claim notes.
 It reads notes from the `mocks/notes.json` file and summarizes them using OpenAI's gpt-4o-mini model.
 Implementation use the Open ai so package `Azure.AI.OpenAI` that you need to add to the project using NuGet Package Manager or .NET CLI.

 ##### Response Types

 1. 200 OK - If the summary is successfully generated, it returns a 200 OK response with the summary text.
     Request: `POST /api/claims/1/summarize`
     Parameters:
     Name: id - The unique identifier of the claim to retrieve.
     Tyepe: integer
     Mandatory: Yes
+    Body request:
+    Payload:
+    ```

+        ```

     Response type:

 1. 200 Ok - if Notes exist for a particular ClamId

 ```

 {